xovox/RetroCRT/TROUBLESHOOTING.md

 ## Image is too narrow

 RetroArch is ignoring our custom_viewport_width setting, and probably the height as well.
-This happens when you run the RetroPie updater.

 # Sound Issues